elliott-beach/UMN-grades-watcher/README.md

-I find it annoying that the UofMN mooodle system doesn't notify you when grades are uploaded, so I wrote a script to check grades automatically
+I find it annoying that the UofMN mooodle system doesn't notify you when grades are uploaded, so I wrote a script to check grades automatically.

 # USAGE

 To install:

 1. Clone the repo.

-2. pip install mechanize
+2. Run `pip install mechanize`.

-3. ./checkGrades.py &
+3. `python checkGrades.py username password [courseIDs] &`

 To run the script, enter your x500, password, and the courseIDs of moodle courses you are enrolled in.
 Example: `./checkGrades.py beach144 super-secret-password 11026 10430`.